Ly-alpha emission reveals two satellite halos around massive groups at z ~ 3: the puzzling case of a quiescent central galaxy: Discussion

 \subsubsection{Membership to the group}

-There is no emission line detection in the spectrum extracted at the BGG from our MUSE data, except for Ly$\alpha$ which could originate from the nebula instead of the galaxy itself.
+There is no emission line detection in the spectrum extracted at the BGG from our MUSE data, except for Ly$\alpha$, which could originate from the nebula instead of the galaxy itself.
 We tried to fit its spectrum with a set of templates using \texttt{czspecfit}, but could not get any reliable fit due to the low S/N. The $z_{\rm phot}$ of this galaxy from COSMOS2020 is $2.91^{+0.08}_{-0.44}$, close to $z = 2.920$ of RO-1001-Sat calculated from the flux-weighted peak in its Ly$\alpha$ spectrum (Sect. \ref{sec:satellites}).
 Fig. \ref{fig:sb_v2_ro1001sat} shows this galaxy coincidentally lies on top of the Ly$\alpha$ peak and aligns within uncertainties with the velocity dispersion peak of the nebula (being offset by $\sim0.39\arcsec$ = 3pkpc).
 Moreover, the peaks of both Ly$\alpha$ SB and velocity dispersion appear to be elongated along the NE-SW axis, mimicking the elliptical shape of the BGG.
-We estimated the probability of a random LOS alignment of this BGG with the centre of the LAN to be $\sim1.5\times10^{-5}$, by calculating the probability of finding a galaxy with $M_*\geq10^{11.3}M_\odot$, having the same colour or being redder than the BGG ($J-K\gtrsim J-K_\mathrm{BGG}$), within an aperture of $r=2\arcsec$ in the redshift range used for the member identification ($2.52\lesssim z\lesssim3.31$) from the entire COSMOS field.
-Furthermore, by accounting for all candidate members in Table \ref{tab:galaxies_ro1001}, we calculated the barycentre of RO-1001-Sat to be at (150.3509737, 2.3438086), only $\sim0.23\arcsec$ (1.8 pkpc) from the BGG (150.351016, 2.343855).
+We estimate the probability of a random LOS alignment of this BGG with the centre of the LAN to be $\sim1.5\times10^{-5}$, by calculating the probability of finding a galaxy with $M_*\geq10^{11.3}M_\odot$ that has the same colour as the BGG or is redder than it (i.e. $J-K\gtrsim J-K_\mathrm{BGG}$), within an aperture of $r=2\arcsec$ in the redshift range used for the member identification ($2.52\lesssim z\lesssim3.31$) from the entire COSMOS field.
+Furthermore, by accounting for all candidate members in Table \ref{tab:galaxies_ro1001}, we calculate the barycentre of RO-1001-Sat to be at (150.3509737, 2.3438086), only $\sim0.23\arcsec$ (1.8 pkpc) from the BGG (150.351016, 2.343855).
 Taking all the above into consideration, it is of little doubt that this galaxy indeed resides at the centre of RO-1001-Sat.
 However, further spectroscopic confirmation is certainly still necessary.